 flinders ranges tours

-When it comes to trekking poles, Australians need to adjust their thinking.
+When it comes to the importance of trekking poles, Australians need to adjust their thinking.
 Unlike age-related walking sticks, walking poles can improve your overall fitness by working different muscles in your body while you walk and give you a power boost if and when you need it.
-In the northern hemisphere they are as essential as hiking boots, even the most experienced guides use them.
+In the northern hemisphere they are as essential as hiking boots; even the most experienced guides use them.

 One pole or two?